NVIDIA/NeMo-Curator/examples/classifiers/README.md

 ## Text Classification

-The Python scripts in this directory demonstrate how to run classification on your text data with each of these 4 classifiers:
+The Python scripts in this directory demonstrate how to run classification on your text data with each of these 5 classifiers:

 - Domain Classifier
+- Multilingual Domain Classifier
 - Quality Classifier
 - AEGIS Safety Models
 - FineWeb Educational Content Classifier